Skip to main content

 Collection

-The Martha A. Dirks Papers are comprised mainly of library of science course materials taught by Dirks at Fort Hays State University, and accreditation materials from the National Council for the Accreditation of Teacher Education (N.C.A.T.E.) and Kansas Department of Education.
-One folder (Box 1, Folder 1) contains Freedom Train documents which are facsimiles of historical documents dating from 1620 through 1946.
+The Martha A. Dirks Papers are comprised of the papers of Martha A. Dirks, who taught library science at Fort Hays Kansas State College from 1969 to 1992.
+The papers consist primarily of library science course materials.
+Also included are accreditation materials from the National Council for the Accreditation of Teacher Education (N.C.A.T.E.) and Kansas Department of Education.
+One folder (Box 1, Folder 1) contains facsimiles of historical Freedom Train documents dating from 1620 through 1946.

 Dates